 Scans are an invaluable resource for technical analysis, allowing you to envision a desirable chart and discover it in the real world.
 The Advanced Scan Workbench helps you achieve this goal, giving you the tools you need to build, test and run complex scans and save them for later use.

-Available only to our Extra and Pro subscribers, the Advanced Scan Workbench is for users who desire complete control over the Scan Engine.
+Available only to our members, the Advanced Scan Workbench is for users who desire complete control over the Scan Engine.
 This allows for virtually any form of criteria, rather than simply the most common forms that are provided in the Standard Scan Workbench.
 The Advanced Scan Workbench can do all the things that the Standard Scan Workbench can do, with several important additions, such as:

 Check out our Advanced Scan Workbench overview video below, or just read on to learn how to get the most out of the Advanced Scan Workbench.